AG7GN/networking/hamwan-arden-home-README.md

 - [Ubiquiti ER-X router](https://www.ui.com/edgemax/edgerouter-x/).
 Other Ubiquiti EdgeRouters will also work, but may require a more complicated configuration because the number of physical ports varies from model to model.
 Some models may require an external VLAN-aware ("managed") switch.
 - Garden-variety home router + switch + access point device (likely your current router).
 - Internet service via a cable or DSL modem.
-Note that I'm talking about a MODEM here, not an integrated modem and router provided by your ISP.
+Note that I'm talking about a MODEM here, not an integrated modem and router provided by your ISP or perhaps you own.
 We want the Ubiquiti ER-X to do the routing and other related functions.
 It is possible to integrate an ISP-provided router into this design, but it's more complicated than what I describe here.
-Do yourself a favor (and save some money) and return the ISP's router and get a cable modem if you can.
+Do yourself a favor (and save some money) and return the ISP's router and get a plain cable modem if you can.
 Customers who get phone service from the cable company may be stuck with the ISP's router (sorry!).
 - Familiarity with configuring your home router, HamWAN and AREDN equipment.
 - Cat5 or better ethernet cables of suitable length.
 - PC with a wired ethernet port, and you know how to configure the ethernet port on your PC with a static IP address or an automatically assigned IP (DHCP) address.
 We'll be doing both in this procedure.
-- If the PC you're going to be using is running Windows, I recommend installing the free SSH application called [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+- If the PC you're going to be using is running Windows, I recommend installing the free SSH client application called [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 If your PC is running Linux or is a Mac, then SSH is available in the Terminal.

 ---